-[Division 6 inserted in Gazette 23 Jun 2011 p.
-2460-1.]
+[Division 6 inserted in Gazette 20 Jun 2012 p.
+2742.]

-Division 7 — Combined charges for country non-residential or commercial residential
+Division 7 — Combined charges for country

-[Heading inserted in Gazette 23 Jun 2011 p.
-2461.]
+[Heading inserted in Gazette 20 Jun 2012 p.
+2743.]

-31. Country non-residential or commercial residential
+31. Country non-residential or commercial residential property, Government trading organisations and non-commercial Government property

-In respect of land in a country sewerage area that is classified as country non-residential or commercial residential property and is not referred to in item 2, 4, 5, 32, 33 or 34, the charge is calculated in accordance with the following formula —
+In respect of land in a country sewerage area that is classified as country non-residential or commercial residential property, Government trading organisation or non-commercial Government property and is not referred to in item 2, 4, 5, 32, 33 or 34, the charge is calculated in accordance with the following formula —

 If (P + Q) R, then —